DOWNLOAD – PRODUCT DISCLOSURE STATEMENT

 easyMarkets meets this benchmark.

-easyMarkets accepts only cash via EFT or credit card to meet any and all margin requirements.
+easyMarkets accepts only cash via EFT, Bpay or credit card to meet any and all margin requirements.
 We do not accept any other forms of collateral.

 Benchmark 3: Counterparty Risk – Hedging.

 easyMarkets meets this benchmark as it maintains and applies a written policy to manage our exposure to market risk from client positions.
-This policy is available on our website and described below.
+This policy is described below.